Under 45V, when does cheap electricity still produce expensive hydrogen?

 What should not be assumed

 - That cheap power guarantees cheap hydrogen.
 It does not.
-Below 50 percent CF, it cannot.
+Without sufficient utilization for the prevailing delivered-price band, it cannot.

 - That the cost curve is smooth.
 It is not.
 There are cliffs near 60 percent CF where small utilization losses produce large cost jumps.